tinymce/tinymce-docs/plugins/powerpaste.md

 ##### paste_postprocess

 This setting allows you to run custom filtering on the pasted content after it is run through PowerPaste's filters.
 The callback is passed two arguments: the PowerPaste plugin instance and an object containing event data.
-As well as standard event data, this object contains:
+This object contains:

+- Standard paste event data.
-- `node` - A DOM node containing the DOM structure of the filtered paste content
+- `node` - A DOM node containing the DOM structure of the filtered paste content.
 - `mode` - A string indicating whether PowerPaste is in `clean` or `merge` mode.
 - `source` - A string indicating which kind of filtering PowerPaste will run based on the source of the content.
-This will return `html`, `msoffice`, `googledocs`, `image`, `plaintext`, `text` or `invalid`.
+This will return `html`, `msoffice`, `googledocs`, `image`, `plaintext`, `text`, or `invalid`.

 Example TinyMCE configuration: